Master of Healthcare Innovation

 - Diversity of thought and perspective

-- Experience with the health care system
+- Experience with the healthcare system

 Yes, if the work is distinct from your paid role.
-Learn more about capstone expectations in the Curriculum section's sample schedule.
+Learn more about capstone expectations in the curriculum section's sample schedule.

 Yes.
 You may enroll as a graduate non-degree student, and up to ten credits may be applied to the MHI.
 You can also consider the Healthcare Leadership and Innovation certificate before enrolling.